Address: 34 Tallinskaya Ulitsa, Moscow

 Above all, Rector Kuzminov notes, HSE is simultaneously a project- and research-oriented university.
 The results of the research taking place at HSE are recognised at the international level, and HSE’s expert staff has become a more important part of the political and economic agenda in Russia.
 Both of these components are developing in parallel, but they cannot always be perfectly in sync with one another.

 There are examples of certain divisions of HSE achieving success in both fundamental research and in more applied developments.
-In the , for instance, the projects being carried out for the government and businesses have stimulated research in other fields, including scientometrics.
+In the Institute for Statistical Studies and Economics of Knowledge, for instance, the projects being carried out for the government and businesses have stimulated research in other fields, including scientometrics.
 Conversely, most important in the Centre for Cognition & Decision Making are fundamental aspects, thanks to which sought-after applications are being uncovered.
-There are also examples of less even development, like in the , where fundamental results fall behind application.
+There are also examples of less even development, like in the Institute of Education, where fundamental results fall behind application.
 It is important to note that the Institute of Education still serves as a key advisor to the federal government on issues related to education policy.
 Nonetheless, Kuzminov adds, this imbalance does not detract from the merits of these divisions, which represent research communities that are developing successfully overall.

 What brings together representatives from all sciences are questions concerning the university’s development, and this includes finding the best applicants

 Over the last several years, HSE has turned into a massive, multidisciplinary university.
-While research in the field of economics was initially playing catch-up, the colleagues who came to the and were already recognised at the international level.
-(There to tell the International Expert Council about the recently established and the Faculty of Physics, which is being established now, were the deans of these faculties).
+While research in the field of economics was initially playing catch-up, the colleagues who came to the Faculty of Mathematics and Faculty of Physics were already recognised at the international level.
+(There to tell the International Expert Council about the recently established Faculty of Computer Sciences and the Faculty of Physics, which is being established now, were the deans of these faculties).

 HSE is increasing the diversity of its academic culture – it is difficult for students of journalism, engineering, physics, and economics to identify the professional areas that unite them.
 But what bring together representatives from all of these sciences are questions concerning the university’s development, and this includes finding the best applicants.